 Patmos is a small island in the Dodecanese.
 It is known all over the world for its significant religious heritage, as well as the amazing beaches, quaint villages, incredible landscapes and superb food.
-Find useful information about the island’s beaches, attractions, villages, and ferry routes below.
-Book ferry tickets to Patmos at the best prices on Ferryhopper and start your holidays!
+Find useful information about the island’s beaches, attractions, villages and ferry routes below.
+Book cheap ferry tickets to Patmos on Ferryhopper and start your holidays!

-The Chora of Patmos and the imposing Monastery of Agios Ioannis Theologos.
+Chora and the imposing Monastery of Agios Ioannis Theologos in Patmos

 Vacation in Patmos

-Patmos is the perfect island to enjoy relaxing moments, walk around picturesque villages, swim in idyllic beaches, and explore trails with amazing views.
-The atmospheric Chora of Patmos has been listed as a World Heritage Site by UNESCO.
+Patmos is the perfect island to enjoy relaxing moments, walk around picturesque villages, swim in idyllic beaches and explore hiking trails with amazing views.
+The atmospheric Chora has been listed as a World Heritage Site by UNESCO.
 The town will charm you with its majestic architecture, narrow alleys and windmills located right next to the village.
-As for nighttime adventures, the port of Skala is the heart of the action on Patmos!
+As for nighttime adventures, the port of Skala is the heart of the action in Patmos!

 Beaches in Patmos

-- Agriolivado: One of the most popular beaches on the island.
+- Agriolivado: This is one of the most popular beaches on the island.
 It has shallow, crystal-clear waters, restaurants and water sports facilities.

-- Kampos: Popular beach with sun loungers, free parking space and cafés.
-The area offers several amenities, and it is perfect for water sports enthusiasts.
+- Kampos: It is a popular beach with sun loungers, free parking space and cafés.
+The area offers several amenities and it is perfect for water sports enthusiasts.

-- Psili Ammos: Located in the southwestern shore of the island and considered one of the prettiest beaches in Patmos.
+- Psili Ammos: The beach is located on the southwestern coast of the island and it is considered one of the prettiest beaches in Patmos.
 Its turquoise waters and golden sand will amaze you.

-- Agios Theologos: Small beach in the bay of Skala.
-There are tamarisk trees for shade, and several shops for food and drinks nearby.
+- Agios Theologos: This is a small beach in the bay of Skala.
+There are tamarisk trees for shade and several shops for food and drinks nearby.

-- Petra: Popular beach with clean waters and white pebbles.
+- Petra: Petra is a popular beach with clean waters and white pebbles.
 The “Rock of Kalikatsou”, one of the most impressive natural sites on the island, is right next to the beach.

-- Geranos: One of the top beaches in Patmos with pebbles and aquamarine waters.
+- Geranos: It is one of the top beaches in Patmos with pebbles and aquamarine waters.
 It’s in the northern part of the island and it’s calm and wind-protected.

-- Vagia: Quiet pebble beach with crystal-clear waters.
+- Vagia: Vagia is a quiet pebble beach with crystal-clear waters.
 You will find many trees for shade and a café nearby.

-- Grikos: Beautiful cove with calm waters.
-It looks like a lake as it is surrounded by 2 small peninsulas.
+- Grikos: This is a beautiful cove with calm waters.
+It looks like a lake as it is surrounded by two small peninsulas.

-Tip: If you’re in the mood for an adventure, we suggest that you visit the Chiliomodi islet near Patmos.
-The west shore of the islet is easily accessible, and the beach stands out for its dark pebbles.
+Tip: If you’re in the mood for an adventure, we suggest that you visit the islet of Chiliomodi near Patmos.
+The west shore of the islet is easily accessible and the beach stands out for its dark pebbles.

-Cliff diving in the crystal-clear waters of Patmos.
+Perfect spot for cliff diving in the crystal-clear waters of Patmos

 - Monastery of Agios Ioannis Theologos